Christine Sinclair: Federation conflicts, sixth World Cup, and retirement (2022–2023)

 The Tokyo Olympics marked the beginning of a change in Sinclair's usage; the semi-final against the United States was the final international game in which she played a full 90 minutes.
 Following the Games, she and a number of other veterans became increasingly vocal about the need to establish a women's domestic professional league in Canada, arguing that it was essential to all the national team to keep pace with rival teams and to create more opportunities for the nation's female players.
 Sinclair described it as "a disaster to not have a professional league in the country that just won the Olympic Games."
 In December 2022, she and former teammate Diana Matheson announced plans to launch a league in 2025, with Matheson taking the lead in organizing it.
 Sinclair faulted the lack of any progress by the Canada Soccer Association in establishing a professional league in the decade since the London Olympics.

+Sinclair scored her final international goal on July 5, 2022, the opening goal of a 6–0 win over Trinidad and Tobago in the 2022 CONCACAF W Championship.

 In addition to issues surrounding the lack of a professional league, Sinclair took the lead in conflicts with the federation over the women's national team's funding and compensation.
 The team announced that it would not participate in the 2023 SheBelieves Cup in February 2023, but went ahead with the tournament after Canada Soccer threatened legal action against them.
 With morale low, the team performed poorly and finished last among the four participants.
 The following month, Sinclair testified before a House of Commons standing committee, denouncing the federation's treatment of the team and saying that she had been personally insulted by former federation president Nick Bontis.
 Bontis would subsequently issue a public apology.